 - Don’t yell at any cyclist out there.
 This goes for other group rides as well.
 If you want to yell, yell at a car that cuts you off.
 We are all on the same team out there.
 Cyclists need to stick together.

 - Do not put your hands on other riders in the group.
 You are not a pro.
 This is not the Tour de France.

 - Ladies have no rules.
 Guys – you should learn this rule if you are planning on getting married.

-- When sprinting, stay to the left.
+- When attacking, stay to the left.
 Slow riders should be on the right.
-If you think it’ll be too dangerous to sprint, then don’t.
+If you think it’ll be too dangerous to attack, then don’t.
 Remember, it’s just a fun group ride.

 - If you complain about anything, see rule number 1.